A false memory is when you remember something that didn’t happen or remember it differently from how it was.

 Examples of compulsions in False memory OCD

-In Sarah’s case, she attempted to get reassurance by mentally reviewing all contact with children, and by asking me, as her therapist.
+In Sarah’s case, she attempted to get reassurance by mentally reviewing all contact with children and asking me, as her therapist.